 The broad landscape that encapsulates sustainable fashion also includes veganism, which is regarded by fashion consumers more as a type of pro-environmental movement.

 For example, Miley Cirus, in her recent showcase of the Converse collection, promotes to her young audience ‘vegan footwear’ as an eco-conscious alternative to existing fast fashion.

-But long before the influencers’ era, Stella McCartney, a pioneer and global leader in the sustainable fashion landscape ‘remodelled’ the concept of quality in personal luxury goods, through new materials consumers should value, thus creating a new trend of non-leather or ‘vegan’ luxury products.
+But long before the influencers’ era, Stella McCartney, a global leader in the sustainable fashion landscape ‘remodelled’ the concept of quality in personal luxury goods.
+She challenged the kind of textiles consumers should value and became the pioneer in non-leather and ‘vegan’ luxury trend.

-It is not only leather that tech startups and their innovative projects seek to transform.
-For example, Stella McCartney runs a partnership with the technology innovator Bolt Threads – a biotechnology company located in California – together seeking to find better and safer alternatives to the conventional production of silk.
+For instance, Stella McCartney runs a partnership with the technology innovator Bolt Threads – a biotechnology company located in California – to find better and safer alternatives to the conventional production of silk.

 As such, the investigation on consumers’ willingness to pay a premium price for sustainable fashion goods has become crucial for fashion brands: is it because they understand the ecological value of sustainable products, or is it just a new way of flamboyancy and status seeking behaviour?

 In an attempt to explain consumers’ eco-buying motivations, the PhD candidate Mukta Ramchandani and Dr. Ivan Coste-Maniere tackled the above-mentioned challenge by creating a distinction between eco-conscious and eco-conspicuous consumption.

 More on this research can be found in the chapters of “Models for Sustainable Framework in Luxury Fashion”, named Eco-conspicuous Versus Eco-conscious Consumption: Co-creating a New Definition of Luxury and Fashion.